Ahmadajr1/Gaming-Backlog/README.md

 ## Features to be impleneted:
-1- Look for an API that will provide games covers and titles to the user automatically.
+1- Look for an API that provides games covers and titles to the user automatically.

 2- Add customizable UI (Possibly from existing public libraries)